bradfrost/atomic-design/chapter-3.md

 </code>
 </pre>

-\# and / `factoid-advertising` wrap give this pattern a name, which we can latch onto to dynamically replace the content of the pattern.
-More on that in the next section.
+We're including `organisms-factoid` the same way as all the other patterns, but we're also naming it `factoid-advertising` by wrapping the include in a mustache section, indicated by the mustache code containing the `#` and `/` symbols.
+By giving the pattern instance a unique name, we can latch onto it and dynamically replace the content of the pattern.
+More on that in the next section!

-This structure encourages designers and developers to build reusable UI patterns at the same time constructing the final put-together UI.
+This Russian nesting doll approach to building UIs is simple but enormously powerful.
+This structure allows designers and developers to keep patterns DRY saving time and money.  build reusable UI patterns at the same time constructing the final put-together UI.
 The final interface and its underlying design system is one in the same.

 ## A separation between structure and data
-- Templates and pages - replacing default data with real representative content (mention how the new version of Pattern Lab supports YAML, Markdown, etc in addition to JSON)
+- Templates and pages - replacing default data with real representative content
+- (mention how the new version of Pattern Lab supports YAML, Markdown, etc in addition to JSON)

 ## Pattern variations with pseudo-patterns
 - Different permissions.
 Homepage differences